-- c. for students to remain in Honor Societies - d. when University recommendation letters are written
+- a. before any school award is given - b. when students apply to Honor Societies - c. for students to remain in Honor Societies - d. when University recommendation letters are written

 Student Uniforms

 American School students are expected to come to school appropriately dressed and groomed.
 Students arriving at school inappropriately dressed will have such behavior recorded.
 A student will receive a Friday after-school detention upon accumulating 5 violations within a semester.
 Uniforms may be purchased at the school store.
 Students new to the American School will be given two weeks from the date of enrollment to be in proper uniform.